 There are 4 levels which detail the permitted activity at each level.
 There must be no movement between levels unless approval is given by your District Commissioner.

 Below is the framework and set of guidance on how elements of face to face Scouts could take place and the safety measures we would need to take into account.
-You can review this guidance now and start to make local plans for how you would implement some face to face activities once the readiness level in the nation was reduced.
+You can review this guidance now and start to make local plans for how you would implement some face to face activities once the readiness level in the County was reduced.

 Residential activities that involve multiple households and international trips are only permitted at the green readiness level.